phongisnoob/it-service-ticket-classification/README.md

 ## Design decisions

-**Why Logistic Regression in production?**
+**Why Logistic Regression?**
-TextCNN was included as a neural benchmark, but the TF-IDF model produced higher Accuracy, Macro F1, Weighted F1, routing coverage, and auto-routed accuracy.
-The production choice therefore favors measured performance and simpler serving over model complexity.
+I built the TextCNN expecting it to capture semantics better, but TF-IDF + Logistic Regression actually outperformed it slightly across the board (Accuracy, F1, and routing coverage).
+It's also much faster to serve and requires fewer dependencies, so it's the practical choice for production here.

-**Why use Macro F1?**
+**Why evaluate with Macro F1?**
-The ticket classes are imbalanced.
-Macro F1 gives equal importance to each category rather than allowing larger classes to dominate the summary metric.

-**Why a confidence threshold?**
-The system does not need to automate every ticket.
-Validation-set thresholding trades some coverage for higher accuracy on tickets that are routed automatically.
+The dataset is highly imbalanced.
+Using Macro F1 prevents the model from looking artificially good just by guessing the majority classes correctly.

 ## Limitations

-- Confidence scores are not explicitly calibrated probabilities.
 - Several ticket categories have overlapping language, which creates unavoidable ambiguity for a text-only classifier.
 - The current CNN tokenizer is whitespace-based and intentionally simple.
 - Evaluation is based on one public dataset; production data may have different vocabulary and class distributions.